dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/PlaybackDemo.md

 ### Working on the MainViewController and DefaultlayoutViewController

 You can check this tutorial's Github Sample Code to learn how to implement the **MainViewController** to do SDK registration and update UIs and show alert views to inform users when DJI product is connected and disconnected.
-Also, you can learn how to implement shooting photos and recording videos functionalities with standard DJI Go UIs by using **DULDefaultLayoutViewController** of DJI UX SDK from the [Getting Started with DJI UX SDK](./UXSDKDemo.html#working-on-the-mainviewcontroller-and-defaultlayoutviewcontroller) tutorial.
+Also, you can learn how to implement shooting photos and recording videos functionalities with standard DJI Go UIs by using **DUXDefaultLayoutViewcontroller** of DJI UX SDK from the [Getting Started with DJI UX SDK](./UXSDKDemo.html#working-on-the-mainviewcontroller-and-defaultlayoutviewcontroller) tutorial.

 If everything goes well, you can see the live video feed and test the shoot photo and record video features like this: